buibaogianguyen/transformer/README.md

 Prepare the dataset:

-Ensure a data.json file is present in the root directory with the format:
+Make sure a data.json file is present in the root directory containing input and output pairs of format:

 [
     {"input": "Example question 1", "output": "Example answer 1"},